I Give You My Heart (Mr. President song)

 "I Give You My Heart" is a song by German Eurodance group Mr. President, released in July 1996 by Warner Bros. as the second single from their second album, We See the Same Sun (1996).
 It is written by group member Delroy Rennalls with Rainer Gaffrey, who produced it with Kai Matthiesen.
 It was also the group's seventh released single and the follow-up to their highly successful "Coco Jamboo".
 "I Give You My Heart" was a top-10 hit in the Czech Republic, Finland, Germany, Hungary and Switzerland.
-It was certified gold in Germany and the accompanying music video featured the group performing the song in a movie theater in Vienna.
+It was certified with a gold record in Germany and the accompanying music video features the group performing in a movie theater in Vienna, Austria.

 Chart performance

 "I Give You My Heart" was quite successful on the charts across Europe.
 Although it didn't reach the same level of success as "Coco Jamboo", it became a top-10 hit in Czech Republic (8), Finland (9), Germany (7), Hungary (5) and Switzerland (6).
 In Germany, it peaked at number seven for two weeks.
 It spent 5 weeks inside the top 10 and 17 weeks in total on the German Singles Chart.
 Additionally, the single was a top-20 hit in Austria, Denmark and Norway, while on the Eurochart Hot 100, it peaked at number 25 in September 1996, after 4 weeks on the chart.
 It charted also in the United Kingdom, where it reached number 52 on the UK Singles Chart in its first week on the chart.
 "I Give You My Heart" was awarded with a gold record in Germany, after 250,000 singles were sold there.